onnlucky/hotel/readme.txt

 back: global effects.
 Hotel simply does not have them.

 Why is this important?
 Any kind of global effect cannot be isolated.
-You can put them inside of functions or objects, but that is just a convenience, it does not create an abstraction; an higher level.
+You can use them inside of functions or objects, but that does not hide them (they are global after all).
+It might be convenient, but it is not an abstraction, and therefor it does not create a higher level.
 You still have to document the effect, and handle that function or object as special.
-Effectively you must create usage patterns around the global effects, in order not to create interference.
+Effectively you must create usage patterns around the global effects.

 What are these global effects?
-Usually, doing io (files/network), loading modules, threads (if they share), blocking, resources, singletons and (mutable) globals.
+Usually, doing io (files/network/syscalls), defining classes, loading modules, threads (if they share), blocking, resources, singletons and (mutable) globals.

 Hotel does not permit any of these.
 More specifically, it allows all of them, but in such a way they do not have global effects.
 Hotel only affords two